Norman Shaw is an interdisciplinary artist, writer, educator, curator, dj and musician.

 Taught History of Art at the University of Edinburgh 1995-98 and 2004-05; Humanities at Edinburgh College of Art 1996 – 1998.
 Lecturer at the University of Dundee: Fine Art Studio Practice; History & Theory; Art, Philosophy & Contemporary Practices; Contextual & Critical Studies; Art & Humanities; Art, Society and Publics, 1998-present.

-Lecturer in Fine Art at Moray School of Art, University of the Highlands & Islands, 2017.
+Lecturer in Fine Art at Moray School of Art, University of the Highlands & Islands, 2017-present.

 Exhibits widely in group and solo exhibitions, both nationally and internationally.
 Outputs include drawing and painting, printmaking, writing, sound, DJing, music production, video, installation, performance, curation.